 Pecans

-In addition, pecans contain relatively high levels of vitamin-E, which is good for the cardiovascular system and reduces the risk of coronary heart disease and heart attacks, as well as heart healthy monounsaturated and polyunsaturated fats.
+In addition, pecans contain relatively high levels of vitamin-E, which is good for the cardiovascular system.
+Thus reducing the risk of coronary heart disease and heart attacks, as well as heart healthy monounsaturated and polyunsaturated fats.

 A Word Of Caution

 Now just a little word of caution.
 Nuts are amazing to snack on and are very healthy.
 The usual recommended amount is what fits in the palm of your hand unless specifically indicated.
 Some nuts have a higher fat content then other so make sure you educate yourself.
 Being overweight also contributes to high blood pressure.
-Everything in moderation.
-If you can get them raw, by this I mean not coated with to much salt, this is best.
+Eat nuts in moderation.
+If you can, eat them raw.
+By this I mean not roasted or coated with to much salt.
+This is the best.

 Still Need Help?